Daemon

 Tips

-For multi-step tasks, use stateful mode.
-If you need the agent to accumulate information across several steps in a process, a stateful conversation lets it build up context naturally rather than re-establishing it on every call.
+Use stateful mode for multi-step tasks.
+If you need the agent to accumulate information across several steps in a process, a stateful conversation lets it build up context naturally rather than re-establishing it every time.

 Watch the timeout.
 Complex agent tasks — especially those involving multiple tool calls, large datasets, or code execution — can take significant time.
-If you're consistently hitting timeouts, consider splitting the work across separate invocations or simplifying the agent's task scope.
+If you're consistently hitting the 120-second limit, consider splitting the work across separate invocations or simplifying the agent's task scope.